inovex/elements/doc/framework-integration/vue-instructions.md

 ## 0) Prepare your Project

-First of all you should make sure your current setup without the inovex elements work and boot properly.
+Before using `@inovex/elements`, you should make sure that your current setup works and boots properly.
-If that's the case you can proceed.
+If this is the case, proceed to the next step.

 ## 1) Install `@inovex/elements`

 > Hint: We do not provide an integration package for Vue.js as we do for Angular and React.
 > Vue.js works out-of-the box with Web Components as Vue.js respects the DOM API standards.

-We're not yet on npm, so you need to set a npm config before you can install the package.
+We're not yet on npm.
+Hence, you need to set up a npm config before you are able to install the package.
 The following command will update your local npm config to always request `@inovex` prefixed packages from our private registry and not from npmjs.org.
 To do so, copy the following command into your terminal and execute it:

 ```sh
 $ npm config set @inovex:registry https://artifactory.inovex.de/artifactory/api/npm/internal-npm/